 The Peyton’s Promise Board of Directors and Advocate Board of Directors discussed ways they could to make our community a better place.
 One of the problems they saw was a need for more opportunities for kids to volunteer and food delivered to our lower income areas throughout the area.

 They have been raising funds for a Peyton’s Promise van and because of supportive businesses and organizations, they are almost there.
 They are so grateful to have received donations from several donations from area businesses, as well as community members and they are very close to reaching our goal of $50,000 for the purchase and wrap of the van.
 Peyton's Promise is so thankful to our amazing community and for the continuous support and encouragement.
 They are so excited to purchase this van and provide food to students in the summer, volunteer opportunities for many groups, and education about the problem of hunger to the community.

+United Way's 2-1-1Have you ever struggled to find information about community resources?
+Who takes donations of furniture items?
+Where is the nearest food pantry?
+Which counselors offer a sliding fee scale?
+What should I do if I get a utility disconnection notice?
 Get the answers to these questions – and more – from United Way’s 2-1-1, our community’s information & referral services.
 At United Way’s 2-1-1 trained, professional Information Specialists use a database of health and human service resources to help you find the information and assistance that you need.

 There are three ways to connect with United Way’s 2-1-1:

 - Simply dial 2-1-1 or 715-848-2255 or 1-800-922-5590

 - Visit www.unitedwaymc.org/211.htm to search our online database and view resource publications